Below are answers to some of our most commonly asked questions, organized by the following topics:

 MBA: The differences between an MFE and MBA are numerous.
 Some of the differences are obvious, for example the MFE program is one year, while an MBA typically takes two years.
-Many MBA programs can be taken on a part time basis, while our program is full-time only.
 The MFE is a Master's degree in a specialized type of Finance, and an MBA is a more general, well-rounded business degree.
 Courses you might expect to take in an MBA program would be in Marketing, HR/Management, Accounting, and Finance.
 In the MFE program, we only cover these topics as they relate to the specific field of financial engineering.
 Most MBA programs do not require the high level of math, analytic ability, or computer programming experience required by the MFE program.
 The combination of skills obtained by MFE graduates (understanding of complex financial strategies, financial modeling ability. and computational proficiency) are difficult for employers to find in graduates of standard MBA or Engineering programs.

 PhD: A PhD can take 5 to 6 years and is recommended for students who want to pursue a career in academia.
 To some extent, the MFE may be seen as an attractive alternative to a doctoral program in finance for those interested in commercial rather than academic careers.